dogabeey/warcraftuniversalis-extended/README.md

 * Countries who owns The Icecrown Citadel can wear Lich King's Crown to control The Scourge.

+* Adventurer "Raids": A new type of Rebel supporting actions against the evil countries.

 ## Planned Features

 * A quest for Fel followers to retrieve Sargerite Keystone and open the way for The Burning Legion.

-* Adventurer "Raids" against certain zones.

 * Incarnations of Sha may appear in Pandaria in certain occasions.